 Miscellaneous Energy Loads (MELs) – Energy uses that are not attributable to space heating, space cooling, hot water heating or well-defined energy uses of specific appliances that have a large saturation in homes.

+Multifamily Buffer Boundary – An unconditioned building space located directly adjacent to the Compartmentalization Boundary of the Dwelling Unit.

 National Appliance Energy Conservation Act (NAECA) – Legislation by the United States Congress that regulates energy consumption of specific household appliances in the United States, first passed as the Energy policy and Conservation Act in 1975 (Public Law 94-163) and amended in 1987 and 1988 (Public Laws 100-12 and 100-357), 1992 (Public Law 102-486) and 2005 (Public Law 109-58) and 2007 (Public Law 110-140).

 Natural Ventilation – The purposeful introduction of outdoor air into the home through open windows and doors with the specific purpose of improving indoor comfort without the use of HVAC equipment; as opposed to Infiltration, which is not purposeful and which occurs in much smaller quantities through cracks and enclosure penetrations rather than opened windows and doors.

+Non-Freezing Space – For modeling purposes, the temperature of this space shall float with outside temperature but no lower than 40°F. Applicable only in buildings containing multiple Dwelling Units.

+Occupied Space – A room or enclosed space designed for human occupancy in which individuals congregate for amusement, educational or similar purposes or in which occupants are engaged at labor, and which is equipped with means of egress and light and ventilation facilities meeting the requirements of this code.

-On-Site Power Production (OPP) – Electric power produced at the site of a Rated Home.
+On-Site Power Production (OPP) – Electric power produced on the site of a Rated Home.
 OPP shall be the net electrical power production, such that it equals the gross electrical power production minus any purchased fossil fuel energy used to produce the on-site power, converted to equivalent electric energy use at a 40% conversion efficiency in accordance with Equation 4.1-3.

-Pascal (Pa) - The metric unit of pressure equaling 1 Newton per square meter.
+Pascal (Pa) – The metric unit of pressure equaling 1 Newton per square meter.

+Performance Threshold – The specific pass/fail criterion for the inspection or testing of each Sampled Feature, which is based on a predetermined prescriptive or worst-case specification.

+Projected Rating – A Rating accomplished using Minimum Rated Feature data derived from plans and specifications.
+Projected Ratings are commonly generated prior to the construction of a new building or prior to the implementation of energy-efficiency improvements to an existing building.

 Purchased Energy – The portion of the total energy requirement of a home purchased from a utility or other energy supplier.

+Quality Assurance – The systematic processes intended to ensure reliable compliance with applicable standards.

-Qualifying Light Fixture Locations – For the purposes of rating, those light fixtures located in kitchens, dining rooms, living rooms, family rooms/dens, bathrooms, hallways, stairways, entrances, bedrooms, garage, utility rooms, home offices, and all outdoor fixtures mounted on a building or pole.
-This excludes plug-in lamps, closets, unfinished basements, and landscape lighting.
+Qualifying Light Fixture Locations – For the purposes of rating, those light fixtures located within the contiguous area that is for the sole use of the Rated Home occupants, limited to kitchens, dining rooms, living rooms, family rooms/dens, bathrooms, hallways, stairways, entrances, bedrooms, garage, utility rooms, home offices, and all outdoor fixtures mounted on the exterior of the Rated Home or pole.
+This excludes plug-in lamps, closets, unconditioned basements, lighting for common spaces, parking lot lighting, and landscape lighting.

 Qualifying Tier I Light Fixture – A light fixture located in a Qualifying Light Fixture Location that contains fluorescent lamps/light bulbs.